mvdicarlo/postybirb/contributing/add-a-website/README.md

 It is not likely to be an exhaustive reference and should be seen as a living document that I will do my best to keep updated as things change.

-> [!WARNING]
-> Websites that support, promote, or enable illicit or illegal behavior/content will be rejected.

 ## Starting Out

 To start out you should locate the website directory located [here](../apps/client-server/src/app/websites/implementations/)